 More specifically, the Environmental Studies Society was established in spring 2012 and aims at promoting awareness of environmental issues at DEREE-ACG through organization of academic events and activities such as lectures, panel discussions, film screenings and field trips.
 It also aims to help students gain practical skills and experience in environmental studies fields and solve problems they are confronted with in the course of their studies.
-It collaborates with the Centre of Excellence for Sustainability and other College entities to support efforts that aim at promoting sustainability at ACG.
-The Environmental Studies Society received the Society of the Year Award for the academic year 2013-14.
+It collaborates with the Centre of Excellence in Sustainability and other College entities to support efforts that aim at promoting sustainability at ACG.
+The Environmental Studies Society received the Society of the Year Award for the academic years 2013-14, 2016-17 and 2018-2019.
+Contact information: dc.environmentalstudiessoc@acg.edu

-Contact information: dc.environmnentalstudiessoc@acg.edu